Mama's Family: Series end

 After Mama's Family was picked up in first-run syndication, ratings for the series improved, becoming the highest-rated first-run program in syndication.
 According to Ken Berry, Lawrence had seemingly grown tired of playing the "Mama" role by 1990 and wanted to end the show.
 According to Lawrence, who would reprise Mama on stage for many years thereafter, the series ended because it had reached the standard threshold of 100 episodes, and the syndicator no longer needed to produce anymore, even though she would have wanted the show to continue.

 Cast

-Thelma Mae Crowley "Mama" Harper
+Thelma "Mama" Harper

 Thelma Harper, better known as Mama, is the title character of Mama's Family and the widowed matriarch of a rural Southern family.
 In February 2013, Lawrence stated that "The Family" sketch version of Mama was created by Dick Clair and Jenna McMahon.